← Back to Blog

 The Algorithm Wanted Something Else

 When the user set the buttons to the literal takeoff and landing frames, they trimmed the clip flush against those events.
-The detectors had no context frames to anchor against, so they fell back to the first and last frames of the clip — which the user had chosen to be the takeoff and landing.
-Those got treated as clip boundaries.
+The system treated the clip boundary as the event boundary, so a perfectly obedient user produced a perfectly wrong input.
 The algorithm calculated the duration from clip start to clip end: 1.2 seconds.
 Mathematically perfect.
 Physically nonsense.

 The buttons were a promise: "tell us takeoff and landing."
 The algorithm was making a different promise: "tell us when the clip starts and ends, with takeoff and landing somewhere in the middle."
 Same words.
 Opposite contracts.